-Q. I set a GPIO to a particular value (0/1) using “gpio set” command.
-When I read the same GPIO status later using “gpio read” command I receive a different value than that I set.
+Q. I set a GPIO to a particular value (0/1) using the “gpio set” command.
+When I read the same GPIO status later using the “gpio read” command I receive a different value than that I set.
 What is happening?

 A. The “gpio read” command does not read the last value set to the GPIO by the user.
 Rather, it reads the actual digital voltage present at the GPIO pin from an external source.
 This could be different from what you have set previously.

 A. When a gpio is to output a value (high/low), that particular GPIO is put to output mode.
 When you are trying to read the GPIO, it needs to be put in input mode.
-In input mode, the GPIO will go to high impedance state and thus looses the previously set value.
+In input mode, the GPIO will go to a high impedance state and thus looses the previously set value.

 Q. I’m using x language for programming.
 How do I find out if this language can be used to program and control the relay module?